Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Evidence and timelines

-The Alberta government applies the practitioner’s relevant health profession’s Standard of Practice as the minimum level of evidence they must provide when a claim for benefits is subject to review.
+In addition to specific or additional directives from Alberta Health, the Alberta government applies the practitioner’s relevant health profession’s Standard of Practice as the minimum level of evidence they must provide when a claim for benefits is subject to review.

 A written request is provided to the practitioner outlining the response period for submitting records.
 The response period is usually 30 calendar days from the date of the written request.
 Extensions may be granted in extenuating circumstances.